VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 # Differential Expression Analysis Pipeline

-The `de.R` script performs differential expression analysis for RNA-seq data using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and performs additional auxiliary analysis.
-Below is synopsis of this scripts features:
+The `de.R` script performs differential expression analysis for RNA-seq data using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and performs additional auxiliary analyses.
+Below is a synopsis of this scripts features:

 - Detection of differentially expression genes (DEG) with DESeq2
 - Visualization of DEG results using volcano plots